openmc-dev/openmc/docs/source/methods/random_ray.rst

 In random ray, as the starting locations of rays are sampled anew each iteration, the initial angular flux spectrum for the ray is unknown.
 While a guess can be made by taking the isotropic source from the FSR the ray was sampled in, direct usage of this quantity would result in significant bias and error being imparted on the simulation.

-Thus, an on-the-fly approximation method was developed (known as the "dead zone"), where the first several mean free paths of a ray are considered to be "inactive" or "read only".
+Thus, an on-the-fly approximation method was developed (known as the "dead zone") in [Tramm-2017a]_, where the first several mean free paths of a ray are considered to be "inactive" or "read only".
 In this sense, the angular flux is solved for using the MOC equation, but the ray does not "tally" any scalar flux back to the FSRs that it travels through.
 After several mean free paths have been traversed, the ray's angular flux spectrum typically becomes dominated by the accumulated source terms from the cells it has traveled through, while the (incorrect) starting conditions have been attenuated away.
 In the animation in the :ref:`introductory section on this page <usersguide_random_ray_intro>` , the yellow portion of the ray lengths is the dead zone.
 As can be seen in this animation, the tallied :math:`\sum\limits_{r=1}^{N_i} \Delta \psi_{r,g}` term that is plotted does not get affected by the ray when the ray is within its inactive length.
 Only when the ray enters its active mode does the ray contribute to the :math:`\sum\limits_{r=1}^{N_i} \Delta \psi_{r,g}` sum for the iteration.

 ~~~~~~~~~~~~~~~~~~~~~
 Ray Ending Conditions